jairoyy/curriculum/foundations/html_css/css-foundations/intro-to-css.md

 - <a class="knowledge-check-link" href="#adding-css-to-html">What are the names of the three ways to add CSS to HTML?</a>
 - <a class="knowledge-check-link" href="#external-css">What are the main differences between the three ways of adding CSS to HTML?</a>

-### Additional Resources

-This section contains helpful links to related content.
-It isn’t required, so consider it supplemental.

-- [Mozilla CSS values and units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units) can be used to learn the various types of values possible in absolute or relative terms.